 One of the main goals of the summits was to link schools, parks and retail outlets through a series of interconnected paths as stand-alone trails or on-road facilities.
 The main backbone of the system, the Showcase Multi-use Trails, are to be developed by Volusia County while various cities will contribute the links (enhanced bicycle/pedestrian trails).

 The first trail to be developed was the Spring-to-Spring Trail in western Volusia County.
 This multi-use trail is being constructed as a paved, 12-foot wide, separate path within public rights-of-way.
 To date, nearly 15 miles have been completed and opened to passionate public support.

-The East Central Regional Rail Trail is being constructed along the longest abandoned rail line ever purchased in Florida.
+The East Central Florida Regional Rail Trail is being constructed along the longest abandoned rail line ever purchased in Florida.
 The state purchased the corridor from the Florida East Coast Railway in 2007 and turned it over to Volusia and Brevard counties for development and maintenance.
-When complete, the rail trail will cover 50 miles, stretching from Enterprise to Edgewater with a 10-mile leg through Brevard County to Titusville.
+When complete, the rail trail will cover 50 miles, stretching from Deltona to Edgewater with a 10-mile leg through Brevard County to Titusville.

 Volusia County opened the first first rail trail segment in February 2012.
 The 5.7-mile segment runs from Providence Boulevard in Deltona to State Road 415 in Osteen.